Domantas Šimkus

-Domantas Šimkus (born 10 February 1996) is a Lithuanian footballer who plays as a midfielder for Slovenian PrvaLiga side Mura.
+Domantas Šimkus (born 10 February 1996) is a Lithuanian footballer who plays as a midfielder for maltese club Hamrun Spartans.

 Club career

 On 22 August 2022, Šimkus signed a two-year contract with Slovenian PrvaLiga side Mura.
 He made his debut against Gorica on 2 September 2022 in a goalless draw.

+On 5 July 2023, Šimkus signed a contract with his hometown club Šiauliai.

+In June 2025 announced that Domantas Šimkus transfermed to maltese Hamrun Spartans Club.

 International career

 Šimkus made his Lithuania national football team debut on 17 November 2018 in a 2018–19 UEFA Nations League C game against Romania.